DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

 <p>Abhina Premachandran Bindu - I did substantial work on researching on model explainability and implementing it for our project.
 Initially, I did a preliminary analysis of the data and build a classifier using nltk library.
 I also used gensim library to preprocess data and to build word2vec word embedding as our group decided to focus on different nlp libraries.
 I also build a python libary that can be imported to run a loop that measures the test and validation accuracies of each model to select the best one.
 </p>

 <p> Esther Aruti - I contributed to exploring the dataset the baseline NLTK, and also tokenizing and lemmatizing with spaCy.
 Additionally I did the POS tagging and Entity recognition analysis and visualizations.
 Finally, I created the LIME analysis for model interpretability.
 I also largely contributed to creating the presentation powerpoint

+Zhongming Wu - I was involved in Data Cleaning, Text Preprocessing, and Feature Extraction, dedicating most of my time to the latter.
+In addition to using NLTK, I explored word embedding algorithms, experimenting with several pre-trained models in spaCy, as well as gensim’s Word2Vec and Doc2Vec models.
+Although I couldn't get BERT to run successfully, the matrices from Word2Vec and Doc2Vec preserved more features and had lower dimensions compared to TF-IDF, providing a solid foundation for machine learning model training.
+I also used topic modeling with the gensim Doc2Vec model to interpret the dataset through topics and keywords.

 ## Bibliography